-Actions and services undertaken to provide a positive, clean, safe, and healthy environment also appear to have been effective in helping to significantly reduce the suspension rate from the base year (2015).
+Actions and services undertaken to provide a positive, clean, safe, and healthy environment also appear to have been effective in helping to significantly reduce the suspension rate.
 Expulsion and dropout rates remain at zero.

-The Chronic Absenteeism rate did not meet anticipated outcomes.
+Also, the Chronic Absenteeism rate met anticipated outcomes.